the-galah-survey/the-galah-survey.github.io/dr3/the_spectra.md

 ### Acquiring the spectral data

+The GALAH DR3 spectral library is served by [Data Central](https://datacentral.org.au).
 There are four methods for acquiring the spectra depending on your requirements:

 1. [Simple Spectral Access Service](#simple-spectral-access-service)
 1. [A few stars](#downloading-the-spectra-for-a-few-stars)